frankiesardo/route-swagger/README.md

 ## For old pedestal-swagger users

-This project now focuses solely on route transformation and schema validation and thus is pedestal-agrostic.
+This project now focuses solely on route transformation and schema validation and thus is pedestal-agnostic.

 Route-swagger is a much lower level library.
 Everything the old pedestal-swagger did is still possible (look at the example repo) but requires a bit more boilerplate.
 The major breaking difference is that now route-swagger uses ring specific keys for describing the schema rather than swagger ones, e.g.